jain7aman/spring-jpa-jersey/README.md

 `application.properties` under `spring-jpa-jersey/src/java/resources` for main project
 `application.properties` under `spring-jpa-jersey/src/test/resources` for test cases

-- Database schema and tables will automatically be created and the data persists between service invocations.
-To start with the empty tables every time you deply the service, change value of `hibernate.hbm2ddl.auto` parameter (in `application.properties` file for main project) to `create-drop` or `create`.
+- Database schema and tables will be created automatically and the data persists between service invocations.
+To start with the empty tables every time you deploy the service, change value of `hibernate.hbm2ddl.auto` parameter (in `application.properties` file for main project) to `create-drop` or `create`.